ZhenYuan2002/Finance-Python/README.md

 4) Compound interest calculator
 5) Depreciation calculator
 6) Compound interest calculator

-just like how binary is the language of computers, accounting is undoubtly the language of finance, and i have a strong desire to understand every technicality regarding it
+7) Currency conversion calculator that tells you how much the price is compared to your target country just like how binary is the language of computers, accounting is undoubtly the language of finance, and i have a strong desire to understand every technicality regarding it